In Matthew 5:21-48 (Antithesis), Jesus teaches on foundational subjects that help define the Way.

-The first four chapters of Matthew lay the groundwork for Jesus’ ministry, covering heritage and birth, John the Baptist, Satan’s first temptation, the calling of the first disciples, and the beginning of his healing ministry.
+The first four chapters of Matthew lay the groundwork for Jesus’ ministry, covering heritage and birth, John the Baptist, Satan’s first temptation, the calling of the first disciples, and the beginning of Jesus’ healing ministry.
 Chapter five begins Jesus’ teaching ministry, beginning with the Beatitudes.
-The Beatitudes introduce the enlightenment path of the Way.
+The Beatitudes introduce the enlightened path of the Way.
 Later, the Antithesis scriptures, such as in Matt.
-5.22, draw the contrast between the Law as was currently taught, to what Jesus now presents as the enlightened thinking of the Way, and are the first teachings that contrast and then transcend the current interpretation of the Law of Moses.
+5.22, draw the contrast between the Law as was currently taught and what Jesus now presents as the enlightened thinking of the Way.
+These are the first teachings that contrast and then transcend the then current interpretation of the Law of Moses.

 Beginning in Matt.
-5.21, Jesus begins to clarify the laws relative to the Old Testament teaching.
-Jesus begins with ‘Thou shalt not kill’ (21), also found in Ex.
+5.21, Jesus begins to clarify the laws in relation to the Old Testament teachings.
+Jesus begins with ‘Thou shalt not kill (murder)’ (21), also found in Ex.
 20.13.
-Jesus ends with ‘love your neighbor’ in 5.48, “…be ye perfect (whole),” also Lev.
+Jesus ends with 5.48, “…be ye perfect (whole),” also Lev.
 19.18.
-The manner in which Jesus speaks allows us to observe the subtlety of the enlightened pathway and the nuance of Jesus as a teacher.
+How Jesus speaks throughout this extended passage allows us to observe the subtlety of the enlightened pathway and the nuance of Jesus as a teacher.

 ◊

-Let us deal with the first antithesis, concerning murder.
+Let us address the first antithesis, regarding murder.
 In Matt.
-5.22 Jesus inserts an unusual statement and one rarely mentioned by pastors or lecturers.
+5.22 Jesus inserts an unusual statement, rarely mentioned by pastors or lecturers.
 Jesus says, “But I say to you, that whosoever is angry with his brother without a cause shall be in danger of the judgment.”
-A true slight may cause anger, but it should be dealt with appropriately and settled without retribution.
-But to carry anger without cause allows the anger should build, producing a kind of venom, and a lowering of the mind, and the emotional state.
-‘Without cause’ shows a lack of forgiveness.
-God can forgive anger, but your anger ‘without a cause’ delivers a judgment upon you.
-This kind of anger closes the door to an enlightened vision.
+A serious slight may cause anger, but it should be handled appropriately and settled without retribution.
+But to carry anger without cause allows that anger to build, producing a kind of venom and the lowering of the mind into grudge-holding.

 Jesus is no longer talking about the crime of murder itself, but that anger and wrath destroy the heart condition of man.
-It is the anger that leads to the murder that represents the teaching base.
-Anger is a choice.
-Unknowingly, the man spiritually rends himself.
-The pathway of the heart and mind become abused.
-The man’s pathway begins to slip from his fingers, and in effect, he has condemned himself!
+It is the anger that instills the motive base, which then leads to the murder, much as we see with Cain.
+The pathways of the heart and mind become abused.
+The man’s pathway begins to slip unknowingly from his fingers, and in effect, he spiritually rends himself; he has condemned himself!

-The pathway of heart and mind teaches us to avoid such a trap.
-Better to release the heart to the spirit, discover its wounds and begin to heal, than to doctor yourself with excuses, grudges, or explanations.
-The simplicity of such an approach has the power to shatter the heart’s complexities, even if the individual may not understand such complexities, and by nature orders the mind and provides peace.
+The pathway of heart and mind, the Way, teaches us to avoid the traps the current hierarchy has fallen into.
+It is better to release the heart to the spirit, discover its wounds, and begin healing than to doctor yourself with excuses, grudges, rules, or explanations.
+This crossroads is where self-examination, even self-criticism, can awaken us to confession and the truth of our Self.
+The simplicity of such an approach can shatter the heart’s complexities, order the soul, and provide peace.

-The Matthew scriptures exemplify John the Baptist and Jesus’ teaching which deals with thoughts and attitudes: what you hold onto and what you are willing to release, and what pathways of heart and mind you allow yourself to travel.
-Hatred for the Romans was the preoccupation of the day, yet Jesus will later teach that a person goes the extra mile, to demonstrate love even to enemies, and forgive them for their trespasses.
-Within an omnibus presentation of love and consideration, Jesus’s teaching of the Way becomes a precise instruction as to attitude, motive, and conduct.*
+The Matthew scriptures exemplify what you hold onto and what pathways of heart and mind you allow yourself to travel.
+Both John and Jesus spoke on these issues.
+Hatred for the Romans was the preoccupation of the day, yet Jesus would later teach that a person goes the extra mile to demonstrate love even to enemies and forgive them for their trespasses.
+Within an omnibus presentation of love and consideration, Jesus’ teaching of the Way becomes a precise instruction regarding attitude, motive, and conduct.*

-*Marven Vining writes in, Jesus the Wicked Priest, “Contrary to popular belief, love and forgiveness are not empty, feel-good “works,” they are the necessary and sufficient conditions of being a Christian—the very means of accepting Jesus as one’s personal savior.”
+*Marven Vining writes in Jesus the Wicked Priest, “Contrary to popular belief, love and forgiveness are not empty, feel-good ‘works,’ they are the necessary and sufficient conditions of being a Christian—the very means of accepting Jesus as one’s savior.”
 Baer and Co., division of Inner Traditions.
 Marvin Vining, copyright 2008, p.
 109.

-All people believe and invest in different ideas, and it seems we all carry different loads.
-When we finally recognize the board in our own eye the condition of our beliefs is truly revealed.
-Through our expressions, our reactions, and our general mentality we can observe anger and wrath which too often replaces forgiveness and love.
+All people believe and invest in different ideas, and it seems we all carry various loads.
+When we finally recognize the ‘board in our eye,’ the condition of our personal beliefs is truly revealed.
+We can observe anger and wrath through our expressions, reactions, and general mentality, which too often replace forgiveness and love.
 Finally, we reach into the heart of the Way, viewing a different and dynamic measure of soul progression.
-Jesus teaches a whole new way of looking at self and the world.
+Jesus teaches a new perspective on the Self and the world.

 70 Times 7

-There are two crucial factors in the above scripture.
-The first deals with the number seven, of which the meaning is to be complete or until finished, also perfection.
+The above scripture contains two crucial factors.
+The first scripture deals with the number seven, which signifies completion or a task completed, and can also represent perfection.
 That Jesus says to forgive seventy times seven informs us that the ‘normal seven times completion’ may not be enough and that you must continue to forgive until you have truly and completely forgiven, no matter how long it may take.

-Lack of forgiveness leads to a hard heart, of which Jesus accused the Pharisees.
-If lack of forgiveness is the problem, sow a forgiveness seed for harvest and speak the Word (spirit) to reveal and remove the stones.
+A lack of forgiveness leads to a hardened heart.
+If lack of forgiveness is the problem, sow a forgiveness seed for harvest, speak the Word (spirit) to reveal and remove the stones in your heart, and pray for a more forgiving nature.
 Yet another way to understand Jesus’ instruction is that forgiveness should be never-ending.
-This last lends itself to the eternality of the Way, and in some respects lends also to the eternality of Christ.
+This last references itself to the eternal principles of the Way and, in some respects, to Christ’s eternality.

 Daniel 9.23-25: